EXECUTIVE DIRECTOR / FOUNDER

 WHY ARE KOTA’S PROGRAMS IMPORTANT?

-The KOTA Foundation currently has two local programs in development that we are in the process of raising funds for:
+The KOTA Foundation for Elephants currently has two local programs in development that we are in the process of raising funds for:

 1) KOTA Lesson Plans